ntechdevelopers/ntech.readmedoc/docs/source/testing/test_scenarios_for_website_testing.rst

 19. Check the text length for the maximum char or words are shown or not in the dropdown.
 20. Verify that the user can choose any value from the dropdown by clicking on the tab button on the keyboard.

 	If Search is added in the Dropdown

-	1.Verify search field should be clickable or not by clicking on the search field.
+		1. Verify search field should be clickable or not by clicking on the search field.
-	2.Verify that the text is added in the search field or not from keyboard typing.
+		2. Verify that the text is added in the search field or not from keyboard typing.
-	3.Verify user can be able to paste the text in the search field by mouse.
+		3. Verify user can be able to paste the text in the search field by mouse.
-	4.Verify that the value from the list should be selected if the user adds a valid keyword.
+		4. Verify that the value from the list should be selected if the user adds a valid keyword.
-	5.Verify a proper error message should be shown in case if the user adds an invalid keyword.
+		5. Verify a proper error message should be shown in case if the user adds an invalid keyword.

 	Dropdown used in web forms for validation

-	1.Validate dropdown should open or not if satisfying the condition.
+		1. Validate dropdown should open or not if satisfying the condition.
 For example, if the user selects the value from the checkbox as YES then the dropdown is allowed to open and select the value from the dropdown list.

 **Test Cases For Tooltip**